Kowal Sentry Integration for Magento 2

 - companies implementing observability in e-commerce,

-- organizations needing better control over checkout, integrations, and performance issues.
+- organizations that need better control over checkout, integration, and performance errors.

-The module fits both a single store and multistore installations with more complex business processes.
+The module is suitable for both a single store and multistore installations with more complex business processes.

 Summary

-Kowal_Sentry is an advanced Magento 2 module for Sentry integration that combines error tracking, performance monitoring, cron monitoring, checkout observability, and safe data sanitization.
-It is built for organizations that want to improve store stability, diagnose problems faster, and better control Magento 2 quality in production.
+Kowal_Sentry is an advanced Magento 2 module for integration with Sentry that combines error tracking, performance monitoring, cron monitoring, checkout observability, and secure data sanitization.
+It is a solution for companies that want to increase store stability, diagnose issues faster, and better control the quality of Magento 2 operation in a production environment.

-If you are looking for a Magento 2 Sentry integration, Magento 2 error monitoring, Magento performance monitoring, or Magento 2 checkout monitoring, Kowal_Sentry is designed for that exact scenario.
+If you are looking for a Magento 2 Sentry integration, Magento 2 error monitoring, Magento performance monitoring, or Magento 2 checkout monitoring module, Kowal_Sentry is designed exactly for this scenario.

-Kowal_Sentry integrates Magento 2 with Sentry and allows you to monitor:
+Kowal_Sentry integrates Magento 2 with Sentry and lets you monitor:

 - PHP backend errors,